roubertedgar/workshoptw/README.md

 }
 ```
 **Using ViewModel on MainActivity**
 If you look at the MainActivity, y'll see that we are fetching our places directly on the View.
 Following the MVVM rules, we gonna use a ViewModel to work with Model layer for us.
-One thing here is that we already have a ViewModel for Place, and we can reuse it adding the fetch method that will returns all place to the MainActivity.
+One thing here is that we already have a ViewModel for Place, and we can reuse it adding the fetch method that will returns all places to the MainActivity.

 **Ok, starting by the PlaceViewModel...** we need a method that will return all places for us.
 The PlaceDAO contains the getAll method, that returns a Flowable, witch is a variation of ReactiveX Observable.
 Ok, for now is just return this Flowable to the View.